hyperdriveguy/OpenGospel/README.md

 ### How can I help?
 * Take a look at Issues page and help resolve them.
-* Test OpenGospel on other operating systems.
+* Test OpenGospel on other operating systems and distributions.
 * Test for bugs.
 * Create packages (.deb, .rpm, etc...)